Amyloid precursor protein in peripheral granulocytes as a potential biomarker for Alzheimer's disease

 Magaki et al. (2008) reported increased APP expression on lymphocyte or monocyte surface in MCI subjects compared with controls, with no differences observed in granulocytes (Magaki et al., 2008).
 Here, surface as well as intracellular APP levels in lymphocytes, monocytes, and granulocytes were measured.
 The increased APP expression in granulocytes is probably due to the higher intracellular APP production.
 The changes of methylation patterns and expression of multiple genes in Alzheimer's disease patient leukocytes (Hou et al., 2013) might explain the change of APP expression in leukocytes.

-Platelets, considered a major source of peripheral APP, can generate the different APP forms via cleavage by α- and β- and other secretases, followed by storage in platelet α granules.
-When platelets are activated, various APP isomers and Aβ are released, some of which penetrate through the compromised blood brain barrier and are deposited in the extracellular space in the brain, leading to senile plaque generation (Di Luca et al., 2000; Li et al., 1998).
+Platelets, considered a major source of peripheral APP, can generate the different APP forms via cleavage by alpha- and beta- and other secretases, followed by storage in platelet alpha granules.
+When platelets are activated, various APP isomers and A-beta are released, some of which penetrate through the compromised blood brain barrier and are deposited in the extracellular space in the brain, leading to senile plaque generation (Di Luca et al., 2000; Li et al., 1998).
 As shown above, granulocytes, lymphocytes and monocytes from peripheral blood cells all express the APP protein, and its expression levels are significantly higher in samples from Alzheimer's disease patients than those from control subjects.
 It has been suggested that Alzheimer's disease is associated with granulocyte density (Jaremo et al., 2013).
-In addition, ineffective phagocytosis of amyloid-beta by macrophages/monocytes in Alzheimer’s disease patients was reported (Fiala et al., 2005).
+In addition, ineffective phagocytosis of amyloid-beta by macrophages/monocytes in Alzheimer's disease patients was reported (Fiala et al., 2005).
 Furthermore, the phagocytic activity of peripheral neutrophils is altered in Alzheimer's disease patients.
-Neutrophils were shown to retain the ability to engulf microbes, but their digestive activity decreased at the early stage of Alzheimer’s disease (Davydova et al., 2003).
+Neutrophils were shown to retain the ability to engulf microbes, but their digestive activity decreased at the early stage of Alzheimer's disease (Davydova et al., 2003).
 We speculate that APP might be engulfed and digested by peripheral neutrophils/PMN leukocytes, when circulating at high levels under disease state.
 Therefore, decreased digestive activity of APP in PMN leukocytes might lead to the elevated APP levels observed in granulocytes from Alzheimer's disease patients.
 Our results indicate a potential close correlation between the APP accumulation in peripheral PMN leukocytes and Alzheimer's disease pathogenesis, which may help further uncover the physiological and biochemical mechanism of Alzheimer's disease; this merits further study.

 Conclusion